open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-<a href="operations.md#get-the-item-for-a-procurementprojectlot">Get the item for the ProcurementProjectLot</a>, map to its `.quantity`, and add the value of `ancestor::cac:ProcurementProjectLot/cac:ID` to its `.relatedLots`.
+[Get the item for the ProcurementProjectLot](operations.md#get-the-item-for-a-procurementprojectlot) and map to its `.quantity`.

 ```xml
 <cbc:EstimatedOverallContractQuantity unitCode="TNE">45000</cbc:EstimatedOverallContractQuantity>